Darwin to Adelaide is Australia’s best road trip

 Don’t be surprised to see cars speed past you like there’s no tomorrow.
 Road-trains will chug along at a competitive pace whilst grey-nomads head off in their caravans on their long awaited ‘trip of a lifetime’.

-Everyone is on a mission to be somewhere for the night – wherever that might be!
+Everyone is on a mission to be somewhere – wherever that might be!

 Northern Territory road conditions are generally very good with a top speed limit of 130 kilometres an hour on the open highway.
 Our best advice is always “Drive at a speed you are comfortable with” and at all times, drive safely.

 - Rule 1: Take plenty of music!
-The driver chooses the music!
+Note: The driver chooses the music!

 - Rule 2: Never contemplate a road trip with children without a window for each child.

 - Rule 3: Take snacks (snakes, jelly babies, packets of chips) and plenty of water.

 How to plan your Darwin to Adelaide Road Trip